 Additionally, extreme weather and natural disasters exacerbated by climate change may impact our business.
-The egg farms in our network are all geographically located in a region that provides an environment conducive to year-round raising of chickens.
-However, if climate change negatively impacts the year-round habitability of this region for chickens, we may be subject to decreased availability or less favorable pricing for our eggs.
+The family farms in our network are all geographically located in a region that provides an environment conducive to year-round raising of chickens.
+However, if climate change has a negative effect on the year-round habitability of this region for chickens, we may be subject to decreased availability or less favorable pricing for our eggs.
 Adverse weather conditions and natural disasters, including those caused by climate change, can adversely impact pasture conditions, leading to reduced yields and quality.
 For example, in the summer of 2022, extreme temperatures in the Pasture Belt contributed to lower-than-normal shell egg yield at certain of our farms.
-Adverse weather conditions and natural disasters may also impact the habitability and pasture conditions of the farms where we source cream for our butter products.
-Further, we may incur increased transportation, storage and processing costs if we are unable to source products within a certain distance from our processing and co-manufacturing facilities due to the effects of climate change.
+We may also incur increased transportation, storage and processing costs if we are unable to source products within a certain distance from Egg Central Station and co-manufacturing facilities due to the effects of climate change.